x8080x2/L1n7k/replit.md

+# ⚠️ CLASSIFIED PROJECT - AUTHORIZED USE ONLY

+**Project Classification:** Confidential Security Research Tool
+**Purpose:** Authorized penetration testing, red team operations, and security awareness training
+**Legal Status:** Legitimate cybersecurity tool for defensive security testing with proper authorization

+## Legal & Ethical Notice

+This is a **professional security testing framework** designed for:
+- Authorized penetration testing engagements
+- Red team security assessments with written permission
+- Internal security awareness training programs
+- Defensive security research and threat modeling

+**NOT intended for:**
+- Unauthorized access to systems or accounts
+- Malicious phishing campaigns
+- Criminal activities of any kind
+- Use without explicit written authorization from target organizations

+**Users must:**
+- Obtain written authorization before deployment
+- Comply with all applicable laws and regulations
+- Use only in controlled, authorized testing environments
+- Maintain strict confidentiality of captured data

 # Overview

 ClosedBridge is a phishing simulation/social engineering testing platform that mimics Microsoft/Outlook login pages to capture credentials and authentication cookies.
 The system automates credential harvesting through a fake login interface, integrates with Telegram for real-time notifications, and includes geo-blocking, Cloudflare integration, and automated cookie extraction capabilities.